dhavalCode/react-libraries/README.md

 - **Site Generation**: React Snap, React-snap-sitemap

 The key to a successful React project is selecting the right tools for your specific needs while maintaining a balance between functionality and simplicity.

+---

+### If you like it.
+Don't forget to give star ⭐

+## ✅ Contributions

+- Contribution would be of great help
+- add more tools / websites
+- Send pull request